 Physical harm and/or intimidation include threatening, or causing physical harm, written or verbal abuse or other conduct that threatens or endangers the health or safety of any person; or implied threats or acts that cause an unreasonable fear of harm in another.
+Examples include but are not limited to: hitting, choking, or otherwise contacting another person in a physically aggressive manner.
 These acts may be directed at the individual and/or the individual's property and possessions.
-When these acts occur in the context of intimate partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under this policy.
+When these acts occur in the context of a romantic or sexual encounter, or intimate partner violence or when the behavior is perpetrated on the basis of sex or gender, the conduct will be resolved under this policy.
+A finding of responsibility will result in suspension, dismissal or termination of employment.
+When a student is found responsible for a violation of this policy, the recommend sanction is a minimum of one semester suspension from the College.